Is Squash Poisonous?

 In What Zone Does Pattypan Squash Grow Best?

-Gardeners grow this annual plant during the warm summer months in USDA plant hardiness zones 4 and above.
-Pattypan squash does best in zones 4 through 7, but it will grow in warmer climates when it is provided with adequate water.
+Gardeners grow this annual plant during the warm summer months in USDA plant hardiness zones 2 through 11.
+Pattypan squash does best in zones 4 through 7, but it will grow in cooler and warmer climates when it is provided with adequate water.

 When Should You Plant Pattypan Squash?